 He was raised backing up his musical parents on the electric bass, trumpet and acoustic guitar.
 His mother, Kathleen, is an exceptional Hammond B3 organist, and his father, Cliff, was exquisite on the trumpet and a powerful preacher.
 CJ started leading worship at 15 and served as youth pastor in the early '80's.
 He served in pastoral and music ministry in Arizona, Iowa and in California until the mid '90s.
 In 1994, a dear friend asked him to bring his worship team to prison for the first time.
 That experience changed his life, and the focus of his future.
 Evangelism had always been at the core of his vision and dreams, and those dreams suddenly became a reality in his personal ministry.

 CJ has been happily married to his wife, Laury, since 1988.
-Their daughter, Lynelle, is married and has served on staff with Youth With A Mission (YWAM).
-Their son, CJ IV, is a senior in high school.
+Their daughter, Lynelle, is married and has served on staff with YWAM, and currently works as the Associate to the Producer on the Mike Huckabee Show on TBN.
+Their son, CJ IV, is a musician and photographer, working with 2nd CHANCE currently.
 They both sing and are musically gifted.
-They minister in music together as a family as often as possible!
+The whole family ministers in music together as often as possible!

 A message from CJ: